dmbarbour/wikilon/docs/AwelonLang.md

            [A]i == A            (inline)         i = [] w a d
         [B][A]w == [A][B]       (swap)           w = (/2) [] b a

-The arity annotation `(/3)` defers further expansion of the `[[F]z]` result.
+The arity annotation `(/3)` defers expansion within the `[[F]z]` result.
 This variation of the Z combinator has the advantage that the definition of `z` can be found in the naive evaluation, and that `[F]` is not replicated unnecessarily.
-I recommend that readers unfamiliar with fixpoint step through evaluation of `[X][F]z` by hand a few times to grasp its behavior.
+I recommend that readers unfamiliar or uncomfortable with fixpoint step through evaluation of `[X][F]z` by hand a few times to grasp its behavior.

-Fixpoint is notoriously difficult for humans to grok and sometimes awkward to use.
-Instead of directly using fixpoint, we'll want to build more comfortable loop abstractions above it like [generators](https://en.wikipedia.org/wiki/Generator_%28computer_programming%29) and folds.
+Fixpoint is notoriously difficult for humans to grok and frequently awkward to use.
+Instead of directly using fixpoint, we'll want to build more comfortable loop abstractions above it like list fold, foreach, while, and [generators](https://en.wikipedia.org/wiki/Generator_%28computer_programming%29).
 We would benefit from accelerating at least fixpoint, and possibly some of the more popular loop abstractions.

 ## Memoization